 - Ensure that your public key infrastructure (PKI) is configured appropriately.
 This includes ensuring that certificate-to-account mapping is correctly configured for Active Directory environment and that user certificate validation can be performed successfully.

-- Ensure your deployment meets the system requirements of the other Citrix components used with smart cards, including Citrix Workspace app and StoreFront.
+- Ensure that your deployment meets the system requirements of the other Citrix components used with smart cards, including Citrix Workspace app and StoreFront.

 - Ensure access to the following servers in your Site: